 Cusworth Hall, Museum & Park

-Cusworth Hall can surely be described as the jewel in Doncaster’s crown.
-The beautiful Grade I listed building is set in acres of historic parkland, with lakes, plantations and pleasure grounds offering spectacular views across the town.
+Often described as a jewel in Doncaster’s crown, Cusworth Hall is a beautiful Grade I listed building set in acres of historic parkland.

 Cusworth Challenging Walk map (PDF, 262 KB)